 LINQ allows sophisticated modelling of the value created through the reuse of information.
-The start of this process is for the LINQ user to assign a Business Value Index (BVI) to each information output – the point in an ISC where business value is supported.
+The start of this process is for the LINQ user to assign value to each information output – the point in an Information Supply Chain where business value is created.
 The value scale ranges from 0 (waste) to 10 (critical to the business).
-LINQ uses a BVI rather than a financial measure of value to ensure that regulatory outputs that might be essential are able to be considered alongside more obvious revenue-earning outputs.
-Financial measures of value tend to be flawed because it is extremely challenging to determine the extent to which the Information Supply Chain contributes to that financial value.
-The BVI approach is holistic, consistent and ultimately objective as BVI is cascaded upstream in the LINQ model; once you can put a value on the the information output that delivers your business outcome, you immediately understand the value of the people, systems, actions and other information which contribute to the creation of the information output.
+LINQ uses a value index rather than a financial measure of value to enable all types of value to be considered.
+The LINQ value approach is holistic, consistent and ultimately objective as value is cascaded upstream in the LINQ model; once you can put a value on the the information output that delivers your business outcome, you immediately understand the value of the people, systems, actions and other information which contribute to the creation of the information output.

 LINQ cascades this value ‘upstream’ against the information flow direction and then sums the values where reuse occurs.
-This can be seen below where the overlap area is scored at a combined 15 (5 + 10).
-LINQ groups all nodes of like pedigree so all nodes within the overlap area have this value of 15.
+This can be seen below where the overlap area is scored at a combined 12 (4 + 8).
+LINQ groups all nodes of lthe same value, so all nodes within the overlap area have this value of 12.
 What does this mean?
 For the first time, organisations can see how valuable a piece of information is, based empirically on how much it is used in the organisation.

 LINQ automatically groups nodes of like connectivity (which appears as areas of like value).
-These LINQsets provide a powerful visual cue to show where value is concentrated in any scale of enterprise.
+These LINQsets provide a visual cue to show where value is concentrated in any scale of enterprise.
 Above, these LINQsets are shown minimised (for example – ‘Things which Support both’ is a minimised LINQset containing nodes of value 12).

 When considering how to value outputs, there are 3 approaches that can work;